Genre: Women’s Fiction, Mystery & Suspense

-Gradually, the story begins to unfold as the mysteries of her past reveal themselves.
+Gradually, the story unfolds as the mysteries of her past reveal themselves.
 This book has it all, a spot of romance and a lover spurned.

-I just adored the storyline and setting and the heroine.
-Terrible secrets are revealed and they can tear so readily tear families apart.
+I just adored the storyline and setting, and the heroines as endearing.
+Terrible secrets are revealed and sometimes tear families apart.